-- Standard package includes probe tip, mini-grabbers, high speed ground, and standard ground wire
+- Standard package includes probe tip, mini-grabbers, standard ground lead, and case

 The inspiration for Aeroscope Labs came while Alexander was debugging a hard circuit problem on a mobile robot.
 The issue would go away when the robot was set up on a lab bench, but would reappear when driving around.
 He needed an oscilloscope that would fit inside the robot and beam data back to a separate screen.
 He began working on the initial concept and soon hooked up with his old friend Jonathan.
 Jonathan had long been frustrated by the mess of wires ever present on his lab bench and immediately recognized the potential of a completely wireless oscilloscope probe.

 Aeroscope Labs is located at the base of the Rocky Mountains in Boulder, Colorado.